-People can rarely appreciate what they have in abundance.
 Tallinn was struck off the list of tsarist Russia's fortifications in 1864.
-The defence structures, which had withstood centuries of various attacks rather well, were hopelessly inadequate in the face of 19th century weapons.
+The defence structures, which had withstood centuries of various attacks rather well, were inadequate in the face of 19th century weapons.
 Flourishing industries quickly increased the population, and the value of land shot up.
 The town wall and towers took up a great deal of space, and the moment permission was granted, demolition work started.
 Dramatic changes in the urban scene made people aware of the need for heritage protection and gradually, almost at the last moment, further demolition of the town walls was halted.
-A total of 1.85 km out of the 2.45 km of the 16th century town walls and 28 wall towers out of 48 survived.
+A total of 1.85 km out of the 2.45 km of the 16th century town walls and 28 alimin Curious and Heriago Department wall towers out of 48 survived.
 Compared with other European towns, that is actually quite a lot.
+Following the example of European cities, the bastion zone was turned into green areas.